OpenLiberty/liberty-language-server/README.md

 # Liberty Config Language Server

-Provides language server features for Liberty server configuration files.
-Supported files include
+The Liberty Config Language Server provides language server features for Liberty server configuration files through any of the supported client IDEs.
+It adheres to the [language server protocol](https://github.com/Microsoft/language-server-protocol).

-- `server.env`
-- `bootstrap.properties`
-- `server.xml` (or any XML file) and its referenced XML files through the `<include>` element
-    - XML file must contain the root element `<server>` and exist in `src/main/liberty/config`, `configDropins/overrides`, `configDropins/defaults`, `usr/shared/config`, or `usr/servers` directory
+## Client IDEs

-Liberty Config Language Server adheres to the [language server protocol](https://github.com/Microsoft/language-server-protocol) and is available for use with the following clients.
+The Liberty Config Language Server is available for use with the following clients.

-# Client IDEs
 * [Liberty Tools for VS Code](https://github.com/OpenLiberty/liberty-tools-vscode)
 * [Liberty Tools for Eclipse](https://github.com/OpenLiberty/liberty-tools-eclipse)
 * [Liberty Tools for Intellij](https://github.com/OpenLiberty/liberty-tools-intellij)

+## Supported files

+Liberty Config Language Server features are avaialble for the following supported configuration files.

+- `server.env`
+- `bootstrap.properties`
+- `server.xml` (or any XML file) and any XML files that are  referenced through the `include` element in the `server.xml` file.
+    - XML files must contain the `server` root element and exist in the `src/main/liberty/config`, `configDropins/overrides`, `configDropins/defaults`, `usr/shared/config`, or `usr/servers` directory.

 ## Features

+The following language server features are avaialble through any of the supported client IDEs.

 ### Completion for Liberty server configuration files

+Start typing a Liberty property, variable, or XML configuration to view a list of possible options.

 * Completion for Liberty properties and values

 ![Screenshot of Liberty property name suggestions in a bootstrap.properties file](./docs/images/property-completion.png "Completion suggestions for Liberty properties in bootstrap.properties")